yashjariwala9/sales-analysis-sql/README.md

-# Supermarket Analysis with SQL
+# Supermarket Analysis using SQL

 ## Overview
 In this project, I have analyzed superstore sales data using SQL.
 Importing datasets into a PostgreSQL database and running different queries over it to find actionable insights on sales trends, customer behavior, product performance, shipping time, and location-wise / category-wise sales breakdown